 TRC_CFG_STREAM_PORT_RINGBUFFER_MODE_STOP_WHEN_FULLfor stopping when the buffer is full.

-Now the project should compile and write the data to the ring buffer, from which snapshots can be made when the target is halted.
+Now the project should compile and write data to the ring buffer, from which snapshots can be taken when the target is halted.

 Note that the “Snapshot Mode” mentioned in trcKernelPortConfig.h (

-The default and recommended setting is “Streaming Mode” which allows for both streaming and snapshot trace by selecting different stream ports.
+The default and recommended setting is “Streaming Mode” which allows for both streaming and snapshot tracing by selecting different stream ports.
 The RingBuffer stream port provides snapshot tracing support.

 Reading a snapshot¶

 There are a few ways to read a snapshot.
-More information is found in the Tracealyzer User Manual, but for convenience we provide two examples below - the Percepio plugins for Eclipse and MLAB X IDE.
-But basically you can use any method to save the contents of the RAM buffer to a .hex file or .bin file, and simply open the dump in Tracealyzer.
+More information is found in the Tracealyzer User Manual, but for convenience we provide two examples below - the Percepio plugins for Eclipse and MPLAB X IDE.
+But basically you can use any method to save the contents of your RAM buffer to a .hex or .bin file, and then simply open that file in Tracealyzer.